tovade/discord-plugins/readme.md

 client.plugins.use("plugin here"); // DO NOT DO THIS THIS PLUGIN IS INVALID AND ONLY FOR LEARNING SHOWOFF
 ```

+any issues? feel free to join my [Discord](https://discord.gg/HBZcEhxHSj)
-❤ Typings by CasperTheGhost and made by darkcodes and with ❤
+❤ Typings by CasperTheGhost and made with ❤